BernhardRode/aws-infra-sandbox/docs/README.md

 1. Create a new branch for your feature or fix
 2. Use conventional commits for your commit messages
 3. Open a PR against the main branch
-4. Review the automatically deployed preview environment
+4. Review the automatically deployed pr environment
 5. Address any feedback from reviewers

 ## Architecture